MelonML/MelonML/README.md

 </div>

 ### 1. Dashboard
-The UI is a React application.
+The dashboard is a React application.
 It provides the following features:

 - Upload and manage your training data
 - Schedule parameterized training tasks